Previous Page Next page

 Leith Links - there are 2736 plague victims from 1645 buried beneath this course

 The first stop was Rosslyn Chapel, the extremely ornate 15th century chapel built by the Knights Templer, that is featured in the final chapters of The Da Vinci Code.
-We had about 90 minutes on our own.
-I listened to part of a tour in progress and wandered.
+We had about 90 minutes at Rosslyn Chapel on our own.
+I listened to part of a formal tour that was in progress, then wandered around Rosslyn on my own.

 Rosslyn Chapel